omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

-## Transaction type and output type
+## Transaction type, output type, and spending condition

-ALD introduces the concepts of transaction type, and transcation output type.
-Each transaction type and transcation output type can define different rules about how to spend funds.
+ALD introduces the concepts of transaction type and transaction output type.
+Each transaction output type can define its own rule about how funds may be spent.

+Rules are encoded in the [mapping](../contracts/src/exits/registries/SpendingConditionRegistry.sol) from `hash(tx_type, output_type)` to an address.
+If address is 0x0, spend is forbidden.
+Otherwise, address is referencing a contract that implements [ISpendingCondition](../contracts/src/exits/interfaces/ISpendingCondition.sol) interface and its `verify(...) returns (bool)` function.

+For a valid transaction, `verify(...)` will return `true` for every of transaction's inputs.

+## Printing money

+Plasma transactions must not mint tokens.
+Sum of inputs must not be smaller than sum of outputs.
+ALD defines `IStateTransitionVerifier.verify(...) returns (bool)` [interface](../contracts/src/exits/interfaces/IStateTransitionVerifier.sol) where such checks must be implemented.
+An [example](../contracts/src/exits/payment/PaymentTransactionStateTransitionVerifier.sol) is in `PaymentTransactionStateTransitionVerifier`.

 ## Generic transaction format
 All Transactions follow the same basic format [GenericTransaction](../contracts/GenericTransaction.md) and can be extended.